Sales and marketing ask different questions which leads to different data needs.

 Therefore, it’s sensible for sales and marketing to work together to tackle key strategic accounts through a comprehensive sales game plan with targeted marketing campaigns.
 That’s where account-based marketing (ABM) comes in.

 For marketers working with sales on ABM, you need to go beyond marketer’s questions of who, what and when and dive deeper into sales’ perspective on who, why, how much, what, and when.
-The information you gather should be account-specific, which is also different than general buyer personas.
+The information you gather should be account-specific, which is also different from general buyer personas.

 ABM, in a way, is a customized marketing outreach to a specific group of individuals in a company or industry segment.